HariSekhon/Knowledge-Base/debian.md

 to try to force people to pay for Redhat Enterprise Linux.
 In reality, all this has done is cause Redhat to become a legacy Linux distribution.

-If you could save only one Linux distribution to remain in existence, it would be Debian.
+If you could save only one Linux distribution to remain in existence, or bet the future on, it would be Debian.

 ## Package Management